Signal Averaging Dangers

 March 29, 2018

-With high level, short duration random tests, many controllers simply multiply a low-level response and display that data as what is happening at a high level.
-This shows a very smooth line on the graph but that graph is invalid; it is based on the false assumption that the behaviors of a product at a high level will exactly mimic product behaviors at a low level.
-The display does not show what is really happening at a high level.
+For high level, short duration random tests, many controllers simply multiply a low-level response and display the data as the true high-level occurrence.
+The line on the graph is smooth, but the graph as a whole is invalid.
+The assumption that the behaviors of a product at a high level will exactly mimic product behaviors at a low level is false.
+Therefore, the graph is not a true representation of the high-level responses.

 With VR’s patented iDOF™ technology, the PSD plot accurately displays the true vibration at any level, quickly converges to a smooth plot, and manifests a significantly lower variance (i.e., less raggedness).
 Using an advanced and statistically proven technique, iDOF quickly cuts through PSD estimation errors at the start of a test or after a change in test level.
 The resulting trace exposes control error (such as resonances) even when the number of available degrees of freedom is low.

 Test engineers can expect to quickly see a smooth line except when real-life resonances and vibration patterns dictate that a deviation should appear.